PassGoodPool: Joint Passengers and Goods Fleet Management with Reinforcement Learning aided Pricing, Matching, and Route Planning: Introduction

-Specific to the passenger-vehicle and goods-vehicle assignment in route planning, it has been shown in the literature that the ``insertion operation" is an effective method to solve NP-hard dynamic assignments \cite{bei2018algorithms,zheng2017online,DARP}.
+{\bf Joint Passenger Goods Ridesharing:} Specific to the passenger-vehicle and goods-vehicle assignment in route planning, it has been shown in the literature that the ``insertion operation" is an effective method to solve NP-hard dynamic assignments \cite{bei2018algorithms,zheng2017online,DARP}.
 However, these approaches were only limited to two requests per vehicle.
-Further, these approaches do not consider goods transportation.
-Recently, the authors of \cite{dprs,haliem2020distributed} leveraged the insertion-operation and extended matching to consider vehicle capacity constraints.
-However, this approach cannot be used directly since in our case, the goods can reach the destination in multiple hops, and the pricing for goods is only based on the distance and not on the insertion cost.
+Further, these approaches don't consider goods transportation.
+Recently, the authors of \cite{haliem2020distributed} leveraged the insertion-operation and extended matching to consider vehicle capacity constraints.
+However, this approach can't be applied directly since in our case, the goods can reach the destination in multiple hops, and the pricing for goods is based only on distance not the insertion cost. {In \cite{LI201431}, the authors formulated the freight insertion problem (FIP); however, they don't consider multi-hop routing that allows for further optimization. }

 The authors of \cite{manchella2020flexpool} considered joint dispatch policy for goods and passengers.
-However, the approach uses greedy matching policies and do not consider any pricing of the passengers.
-This paper proposes efficient pricing, matching, and route-planning that influences the rewards in the dispatch problem, which is solved using a reinforcement learning.
-This makes the problems dependent on each other.
+However, the approach uses greedy matching policies and do not consider any pricing of the passengers.{This paper proposes efficient inter-connected decisions of pricing, matching, and route-planning that influences the rewards in the dispatch problem, which is solved using a reinforcement learning approach.
+Specifically, we propose novel approaches by considering a combined workload of passengers and goods along with an improvement in route-planning with multi-hop considerations.
+The goal of our approach is to influence the customer and vehicle utility functions, utilizing an optimal dispatching framework, to (i) achieve convenient pricing and matching decisions, (ii) optimize vehicles' route planning to deliver both passengers and goods using multi-hop routing, and (iii) re-position idle vehicles to areas of predicted high demand.}